birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 ## Contributing by testing releases

-LarkMidTable's release process is community-oriented, and members of the community can vote on new releases on the `dev@birdLark.github.io` mailing list.
-LarkMidTable users are invited to subscribe to this list to receive announcements, and test their workloads on newer release and provide feedback on any performance or correctness issues found in the newer release.
+LarkMidTable's release process is community-oriented, and members of the community can vote on new releases on the `dev@birdLark.github.io` mailing list. birdlarkusers are invited to subscribe to this list to receive announcements, and test their workloads on newer release and provide feedback on any performance or correctness issues found in the newer release.

 ## Contributing by reviewing changes

-Changes to LarkMidTable source code are proposed, reviewed and committed via [GitHub pull requests ](https://github.com/apache/incubator-birdLark/pulls) (described later).
+Changes to birdlarksource code are proposed, reviewed and committed via [GitHub pull requests ](https://github.com/apache/incubator-birdLark/pulls) (described later).
 Anyone can view and comment on active changes here.
 Reviewing others' changes is a good way to learn how the change process works and gain exposure